 Mookherjee (1997, p.
-6) claims that the elimination of corruption should not be considered an end in itself, and he substantiates this point by arguing that complete elimination of corruption may be impossible.
+6), claims that the elimination of corruption should not be considered an end in itself, and he substantiates this point by arguing that complete elimination of corruption may be impossible.
 We reject this line of reasoning.
-A non-corrupt society may be a utopian ideal, but this does not undermine the possibility of assigning intrinsic disvalue to corruption.
-To consider reduced corruption an end in itself is simply to say that is important in its own right, and does not have to be justified (as a value) on the basis of its effects on the economy and society in general.
+A noncorrupt society may be a utopian ideal, but this does not undermine the possibility of assigning intrinsic disvalue to corruption.
+To consider reduced corruption an end in itself is simply to say that it is important in its own right, and does not have to be justified (as a value) on the basis of its effects on the economy and society in general.
 We believe this to be a reasonable position to take.
-Of course, there will be other ends to consider, and hence there we have to make trade-offs.
+Of course, there are other ends to consider, and hence we have to make tradeoffs.
 But this only shows that there is a plurality of constitutive elements in the process of development.

 Corruption is the violation of established rules for personal gain, and the disvalue of corruption depends on the legitimacy of these rules.
-However, within a fair system of co-operation, the elimination of corruption should be considered an end in itself.
-This has been argued forcefully by Rawls among others, who views a fair system of co-operation as involving:
+But within a fair system of cooperation, the elimination of corruption should be considered an end in itself.
+This has been argued forcefully by Rawls among others, who views a fair system of cooperation as involving:

 terms that each participant may reasonably accept, provided that everyone else likewise accepts them.
-Fair terms of co-operation specify an idea of reciprocity: all who are engaged in co-operation and who do their part as the rules and procedures require, are to benefit in an appropriate way as assessed by a suitable benchmark of comparison.
+Fair terms of cooperation specify an idea of reciprocity: all who are engaged in cooperation and who do their part as the rules and procedures require, are to benefit in an appropriate way as assessed by a suitable benchmark of comparison.
 Since the primary subject of justice is the basic structure of society, these fair terms are expressed by principles that specify basic rights and duties within its main institutions...
 (Rawls, 1993, p.
 16).

 Moreover, Rawls (1993, p.
-19) argues that anyone with a sense of justice should apply and act from the public conception of justice which characterises the fair terms of social co-operation, and hence ought not to be involved in any kind of corruption.
+19) argues that anyone with a sense of justice should apply and act from the public conception of justice which characterizes the fair terms of social cooperation, and hence ought not to be involved in any kind of corruption.

-Considerations of this kind may be perceived to be of little relevance to policy debates in poor countries that are far from any ethical equilibrium of fair co-operation.
+Considerations of this kind may be perceived as having little relevance to policy debates in poor countries that are far from any ethical equilibrium of fair cooperation.
 We doubt, however, the validity of such a point of view.
-In particular, we believe that Rawls' line of reasoning may contribute to establish an understanding of the main institutions in society in general - and tax administration in particular - as ways of specifying fair terms of co-operation, where violations of these terms is considered wrong in itself.
-By recognising this, we also see the plausibility of considering the elimination of corruption as an end in itself.
+In particular, we believe that Rawls' line of reasoning may contribute to establish an understanding of the main institutions in society in general-and tax administration in particular as ways of specifying fair terms of cooperation, where violation of these terms is considered wrong in itself.
+By recognizing this, we also see the plausibility of considering the elimination of corruption as an end in itself.